interaction-lab/modeling-pipeline/README.md

 ## Getting Started

 We recommend you use a virtual environment such as conda for managing dependencies.
 We recommend use of python==3.5+
- - install all dependencies with:
+ - install all dependencies by running the following in the mod :

-        `pip install -r requirements.txt`
+        `conda env create`

 # Script Organization